minorninth/forced-dark-mode/explainer.md

-When a CSS filter is applied to an element, that element is put into a graphics layer and the filter is applied to the layer before compositing it to the page.
-This not only adds computational cost, but it necessarily applies to an entire subtree of eleemnts.
+When a CSS filter is applied to an element, that element is put into a graphics layer and the filter is applied to the layer before compositing it to the viewport.
+This not only adds computational cost, but it necessarily applies to an entire subtree of elements.
 It's not possible to only apply a filter to a parent element but not its child elements, for example - unless you can apply a complementary filter to the children.